David & Fatima

 David & Fatima is a 2008 drama film about a Palestinian woman and Israeli man from Jerusalem who fall in love.
 The film is a retelling of William Shakespeare's Romeo & Juliet, and was directed by Alain Zaloum, and stars Cameron Van Hoy, Danielle Pollack, Merik Tadros, Anthony Batarse, Ismail Kanater, Sasha Knopf, John Bryant Davila, Ben Kermode, Allan Kolman, Tony Curtis and Martin Landau.
-This was the last fictional movie Tony Curtis starred in.
+This was Tony Curtis's last film.

-The film encourages Arab Israeli peace.
+The film encourages Arab—Israeli peace.

 Development

 Kari Bian the executive producer and one of the writers, is an Iranian American living in Malibu, California.
 He recalled that he encountered hostility during a visit to Israel.
 Tavia Dautartas, the other producer, is also a Malibu resident.
-Alain Zaloum, the director and the other writer, is a Cairo-born Copt who during childhood moved to Canada.
+Alain Zaloum, the director, and the other writer, is a Cairo-born Copt who during childhood moved to Canada.
 He had graduated from the film school of the University of Southern California (USC).
 Bian selected Zaloum because Zaloum was neither Jewish nor was he Muslim, since Bian did not want to give favoritism to either side of the Israeli-Palestinian conflict.
 Zaloum was the seventh director that had been hired; the producers fired the previous six choices for director.
 Richard Francis-Bruce did editing work.